 The National Living Wage is now law to make sure all businesses are paying their staff correctly – it’s a criminal offence not to do so.
 From April 2016 all workers aged 25 and over are now legally entitled to be paid at least £7.20 per hour.
 For all workers aged below 25, the national minimum wage still applies.The rates change every April.
 The current rate is for those aged 25 and over is £5.21 per hour.

 What is whistleblowing?

-Whistleblowing relates to an employee revealing information or facts – known as a qualifying disclosure – which is usually to the disadvantage of their employer.
+Whistleblowing relates to an employee revealing information or facts – relating to their employers wrongdoing, known as a qualifying disclosure – which is usually to the disadvantage of their employer.
 Workers are protected from losing their job or suffering any damage as a result of a qualifying disclosure.
 If an employee is dismissed for making a protected disclosure, they will be able to make a claim for unfair dismissal.

 One of my employees has raised a grievance, what do I do?